juntagrico/juntagrico/docs/1_5_release_notes.rst

 * Member Features:

 * Admin Features:
-    * Members have now a field number in the data administration
     * Edit pages of jobs, areas and depots now show a link to the frontend of the edited element on the top right
     * Uploaded email attachments can now be removed
     * Activity areas can be flagged to be added automatically to a member on creation